 Did you notice some water stains in the attic, and you’re worried it might be roof damage?
 Not only is premature roof repair expensive, but it can also cause structural home damage.
 If you want to learn how often to replace a roof, we’ve got you covered.

-It depends on the roofing material.
-Common shingle roofs should be replaced every 15-30 years, whereas metal and clay roofs can last upward to 100 years.
-It’s best to monitor the state of your roof each year and determine if replacing is needed.
+- Roof replacement depends on the material: Common shingle roofs last 15-30 years, while metal and clay roofs can last up to 100 years.

 Why Do Roofs Need to be Replaced?